rbrundritt/maplibre-gl-svg/docs/docs.md

 In order to ensure good performance with layers, load the images into the map image sprite before rendering.

 > **NOTE**
-> SVG's are converted into a data URI, and loaded as a static image into the maps image sprite.
+> When loaded into the maps image sprite SVG's are converted into a data URI, and loaded as a static image into the maps image sprite.
 This means animations and CSS classes are not supported.
 All CSS styles should be embedded within the SVG.
+SVG's used with HTML markers will support CSS classes and animations as usual.

 ## Use the SvgTemplateManager